 Anyway.
 I had just drifted off to sleep after finally shaking off the shocking ending to my book when I heard Charlotte start to wake up.
 I held my breath and thought “ok that’s weird, she’s probably just stirring.”

 She wasn’t.
 Within 2 minutes she was sitting up and holding onto the sides of the pack and play, LAUGHING AND SQUEALING WITH DELIGHT.
 She could not believe that she was sleeping with us.
 Tyler and I just stared at each other over the gap between our cots and tried not to laugh.
 She was being so cute.

-The problem was our tent was set up close to the bathroom, so the outside light made the tent way too bright.
+So the outside light made the tent way too bright.
 Normally she sleeps in pitch black in her nursery.
 Also, it was SO cold.
 I took the opportunity to bundle her up even more.

 I tried to pat her back to sleep, nursing her back to sleep, even made Tyler fetch the Ergo carrier from the car to try to rock her to sleep like I do during her nap times sometimes when we are out and about.
 Nothing.
 She was babbling, smiling, so thrilled to be in our presence at such an hour.

 I briefly considered just letting her cry it out, since she is sleep trained.
 But I couldn’t bring myself to let her cry in a campground.
 And it would have been excruciating/inhumane to make her cry right in front of us.

 The midnight party went on for TWO HOURS.
 Finally I think she burned out enough that she fell asleep once I tried nursing her for the third time.
 She woke up again at 5am, and I pulled her into my cot with me because her little nose and ears were as cold as ice.